-COMMERCE, at its sole discretion, may elect to invite the top-scoring firms as finalists for an oral presentation.
+COMMERCE, at its sole discretion, will invite the top-scoring Proposers as finalists for an oral presentation.

-The RFP Coordinator may contact the Consultant for clarification of any portion of the Consultant's proposal.
+The RFP Coordinator may contact the Proposer for clarification of any portion of the Proposer's proposal.
+Proposers are not permitted to submit, or resubmit, any materials of any kind after the date and time stated in section 2.5 SUBMISSION OF PROPOSALS.

-4.2.
-EVALUATION BREAKDOWN
+4.2 EVALUATION BREAKDOWN